wp-plugins/wp-theater/readme.txt

 = Requirements =

-1. Tested on WordPress version 3.6 and later.
-Does not support Multisite, yet.
+1. Current version tested on WordPress version 3.9 and later.
 1. PHP 5.3 or later with cURL

 = Usage =